 Best Plants And Trees For Around A Pool

-In this section, we have listed the top plants that will create a luxurious atmosphere and will enhance the pool area.
-The list includes flowers, hedges and grass that can thrive well.
+This section presents the top plants that will cultivate a luxurious atmosphere, significantly enhancing your pool landscaping efforts.
+The list includes flowers, hedges and grass that can thrive well; not all plants and grasses are designed to be around a pool.
 Read on to know all about them.

-Frangipani grows in full sunlight and will provide you with beautiful looking flowers to accentuate your pool.
+Frangipani thrives in full sun, and its beautiful flowers will significantly enhance your pool’s appeal.
 It has large leaves which can be easily cleaned even if they fall in the water.

-This helps in maintaining the pool, thereby preventing issues with the filtration system.
+This helps maintain the pool, thereby preventing issues with the filtration system.

-Also, the roots are not invasive; you can grow Frangipani next to walls, pipes, paved areas, and buildings.
+Also, like umbrella trees, Frangipani roots are not invasive, allowing you to plant them next to walls, pipes, paved areas, and buildings.

-Coming to the process of taking care, you have to water it regularly and ensure that the soil does not dry up.
+Take care; you must water it regularly and ensure the soil does not dry.

-Plant it in well-draining soil, and you should be having no problems regarding the growth process.
+Plant it in well-drained soil, and you will encounter minimal issues with the growth process.

-This is a type of hedge with a rich and dark green colour that serves as the perfect pool border.
-It grows vigorously and doesn’t need to be taken care of too much.
+This type of hedge with a rich and dark green colour is the perfect pool border.
+It thrives and doesn’t need to be taken care of too much.

 You can also use the plant to create a backdrop that stands out.
 It generally grows up to a height of 2 to 4 meters and gets filled with pink flowers by spring.

-Coming to the weather conditions, it is resistant to drought and high heat levels; as such, it does not catch mildew and diseases easily.
-Just plant it in well-draining soil and let the hedges blossom on their own.
+It is resistant to drought and high heat levels, so it does not catch mildew and diseases quickly.
+Just plant it in well-draining soil and let the hedges blossom independently.

 3. Golden Cane Palm

-If you want to add a fun tropical vibe to your pool, this is going to be a great choice.
-Golden cane palms are generally planted in large pots, and they add to the privacy that you may want while in the pool.
+This will be a great choice if you want to add a fun tropical vibe to your pool.
+Golden cane palms are generally planted in large pots, adding to the privacy you may wish for while in the pool.

-They also do not shed a lot of leaves, so you need not bother about constant cleaning.
-Plant multiple palms if you have the area, and they are bound to appear welcoming.
+They also do not shed many leaves, so you need not bother about constant cleaning.
+Plant multiple palms if you have the area in your garden, and they are bound to appear welcoming.

-Now, remember that this plant does not need to be planted under complete sunlight; instead, it is best to choose a shaded area.
+Remember that this plant does not need to be planted under full sunlight; instead, it is best to choose a shaded area.

 Direct sunlight may kill the leaves, and that would destroy the look.
-So, choose a place with partial or complete shade and that should do the trick.
-Also, water the plants regularly and you will find them blooming in no time.
+So, choose a place with partial or complete shade, which should do the trick.
+Also, water the plants regularly, and you will find them blooming in no time.

 4. Star Jasmine

-Up next is another beautiful option with dark green leaves and white flowers.
+Up next is another attractive option with dark green leaves and white flowers.
 This makes for an impressive addition to the waterside, which adds to the ambience.

-That said, Star Jasmine grows to a maximum height of 1 to 2 meters and blooms in spring.
+In addition, Star Jasmine is one of the low-maintenance plants that grow to a maximum height of 1 to 2 meters and blooms in spring.
 We loved that this is a low-maintenance plant, and you will not have to prune or add fertilizers regularly.

 5. Echeveria Elegans

-If you were looking for a succulent, then the Echeveria Elegans would be a great addition to the poolside.
-This one feels like velvet and felt at the same time and will add elegance to the setting.
+If you were in search of striking plants, succulents like Echeveria Elegans make a fantastic addition to the poolside.
+This one feels like velvet and thought simultaneously and will add elegance to the setting.

 It has slightly pinkish leaves and small pink flowers with a hint of yellow.

-Moving on, the Echeveria Elegans is also known as Mexican snowball and is drought tolerant.
-Plus, it is easy to take care of and will grow rapidly in a short period of time.
+The Echeveria Elegans is also known as Mexican snowball and is drought tolerant.
+Plus, it is easy to take care of and will grow rapidly in a short period.

 6. Agave Attenuate

-It looks well when paired with succulents and can grow up to 5 feet.
-So, if you are looking for a barrier around the pool that will help in maintaining privacy, this is a great choice.
+It complements succulents well and, like dragon trees, can grow up to 5 feet.
+So, if you are looking for a barrier around the pool that will help maintain privacy, this is a great choice.